 It is worth noting that twist direction affects fabric properties.
-For example, Figure 13.5 shows two identical twill-weave fabrics with the warp yarn of different twist direction.
+For example, Figure 8.5 shows two identical twill-weave fabrics with the warp yarn having different twist directions.
 Fabric A will be more lustrous than fabric B, because light reflected by fibres in the warp and weft is in the same direction.
 Fabric A will be softer while fabric B firmer, because in Fabric B, the surface fibres on the warp and weft in the region of contact are aligned in the same direction and they may 'get stuck' inside each other and reduce the mobility of the intersection.
-Whereas for fabric A, the surface fibres on the warp and weft in the region of contact are crossed over, and they can move about easily.
-The freedom of movement at the yarn intersections is the key for fabric softness.
+On the other hand, for fabric A, the surface fibres on the warp and weft in the region of contact are the region of contact are crossed over, and they can move about easily.
+The freedom of movement at the yarn intersections is crucial for fabric softness.